-Do you think your business can benefit a lot from having its own mobile app?
-Whether it’s for gathering information about your customers or to help streamline your business process, a properly developed app can often be a great addition to your company’s list of utilities and tools.
+Do you think your business would benefit a lot from having its own mobile app?
+Whether it’s for gathering information about your customers or helping streamline your business process, a properly developed app can often be a great addition to your company’s list of utilities and tools.

-If you’re new to developing a mobile app for businesses you may have a hard time to know where or how to get it started.
+If you’re new to developing a mobile app for businesses, you may have a hard time knowing where or how to get it started.
 One way of doing it is by hiring your own app developer or developers, depending on the complexity of the software.
 Another route you can take is to outsource the development to a mobile app company.
-Both have their own pros and cons but there are still some common factors that you need to consider.
+Both have their own pros and cons, but there are still some common factors that you need to consider.

-To help you make the right decision, here are the top things you can to consider when developing a business mobile application.
+To help you make the right decision, here are the top things you should consider when developing a business mobile application.

 Developing a quality mobile app does not come cheap.
 Quality always comes at a price.
 But you have to keep in mind that when it comes to cost, you shouldn’t get stuck in just thinking that all you have to spend on is the payment you’ll give to your software developer.
 There are other costs you have to consider when creating a mobile app.
 Among these is maintenance costs.
 It includes bug fixes (every software has bugs, it’s a reality) and making sure that the app is always running smoothly.

 Another cost will go to the updates since we all know that mobile phone operating systems are regularly updated and for your app to always function properly, it also has to be updated.
 In short, your business mobile app should always be proactive.